By going vertical, wind farms may just get a new life.

-In a recent paper published in the Journal of Renewable and Sustainable Energy (July 2011), Dabiri said properly spaced horizontal turbines increase energy production by ten-fold over their vertical counterparts.
+In a recent paper published in the Journal of Renewable and Sustainable Energy (July 2011), Dabiri said properly spaced vertical-axis turbines increase energy production by ten-fold over their vertical counterparts.

-Despite the promising results under test conditions, manufacturers of these upright wind turbines say they still face challenges in large-scale power generation.
-The big issues are maintenance, durability of the equipment and converting energy to the AC power used on the electric grid, said James Horn, chief executive officer of Windspire, a Reno-based firm that has built about 900 upright turbines in various locations around the U.S. and Europe since 2008.
+Despite the promising results under test conditions, manufacturers of these vertical-axis wind turbines say they still face challenges in large-scale power generation.
+The big issues are maintenance, durability of the equipment, and converting energy to the AC power used on the electric grid, said James Horn, CEO of Windspire, a Reno-based firm that has built about 900 upright turbines in various locations around the U.S. and Europe since 2008.

 Until the Caltech research project, Windspire mostly has been putting their turbines in groups of two to four.
 But Dabiri's experiment shows that analyzing the dynamics of the airflow around the turbines could mean a big boost in the number of generating units.